EvilFlowersCatalog/evilflowers-importer/README.md

 ### Arguments

 - `--input-dir`: Path to the directory containing book directories
-- `--output`: Path to the output directory where progress.json, index.parquet and index.csv will be created
+- `--results-file`: Path to the JSON file where progress data will be stored
 - `--api-key`: (Optional) OpenAI API key.
 If not provided, it will be read from the OPENAI_API_KEY environment variable
 - `--model-type`: (Optional) The type of AI model to use ("openai" or "ollama").
 Defaults to "openai"
 - `--model-name`: (Optional) The name of the model to use.
 Defaults to "gpt-4o" for OpenAI and "mistral" for Ollama